borisdj/CsCodeGenerator/README.md

 }
 ````

-A) Code to do it:
+A) Code to do it with Fluent methods:
 ````csharp
 var usingDirectives = new List<string>
 {